How to pass your practical driving test: our 4 tips

 You’re finally ready to take your driving test but is there a secret to success?
 We look at why some don't pass first time and offer tips for test-day nerves.

-You’ve been out on the roads practising and you’re finally ready to take your driving test.
+You’ve been out on the roads practising, you've passed your theory test and now you’re finally ready to take your practical driving test.
 Here are some things to consider in your preparation for the big day.

 The top reasons for failing a driving test

-Data from gov.uk gives the following points as the top reasons for not passing.
+Data from gov.uk Footnote [1] gives the following points as some of the top reasons for not passing.

 • Junctions: lack of observation at a junction

-• Mirrors: failing to use mirrors when changing direction
+• Mirrors: failing to use mirrors correctly when changing direction

 • Steering: lack of steering control